stashed/docs/docs/addons/nats/customization/index.md

 By default stash will take backup of all the streams.
 If you want to take backup of specific streams, you can pass a list of streams through `streams` param under `task.params` section.

-The below example shows how you can pass the `"str1, str2"` to take backup of specific streams `str1` and ` str2`.
+The below example shows how you can pass the `"str1, str2"` to take backup of the streams `str1` and ` str2`.

 ```yaml
 apiVersion: stash.appscode.com/v1beta1